Call for Conference papers and contributions

 OPEN CALL

+The 16th International Illustration Research Symposium provides space to discuss the often hidden (but ever present) topic of failure in the context of illustration.
 This symposium is jointly organised by independent practitioners and academics from the University of Exeter, Arts University Plymouth, and Parsons School of Design in New York.
-Hosted in Devon by Arts University Plymouth, the symposium provides space to discuss the often hidden (but ever present) topic of failure in the context of illustration.
+Hosted in Devon by Arts University Plymouth.

-In illustration we are used to the idea that as successful practitioners, failure to communicate effectively is something to be avoided.
-As professional illustrators, many of us feel that we know what success looks like; either in our careers or in terms of the creation of ‘good’ or excellent images.
+In illustration, we are used to the idea that as successful practitioners, failure to communicate effectively is something to be avoided.
+As professional illustrators, many of us feel that we know what success looks like, either in our careers or in terms of the creation of ‘good’ or excellent images.
 We do not often talk about unsuccessful illustrations or their attributes.
-This tendency towards success over failure may be preventing us from seeing the radical and creative potential of working against the grain, and may be stopping us from recognising what other forms of practice might look like that fall outside of our conventional notions of an illustration practice or a creative career.
+This tendency towards success over failure may be preventing us from seeing the radical potential of working against the grain, and may be stopping us from recognising what other forms of practice could look like.

-In this symposium we hope to open up the topic of failure from many angles, to understand how it can help us reimagine trajectories of illustration research, education and practice.
+In this symposium, we hope to consider the topic of failure from many angles, to understand how it can help us reimagine trajectories of illustration research, education and practice.

 Possible topics may include, but are not limited, to the following: